 The Stadium Course, TPC Scottsdale

-This will be the second time in three weeks that the PGA Tour visits a Tom Weiskopf-designed course.
-The former PGA Tour player redesigned the North Course at Torrey Pines which hosted one round of the Farmers Insurance Open just as he reworked the Stadium Course at TPC Scottsdale.
+When the Phoenix Open plays it is the second time in three weeks that the PGA Tour visits a Tom Weiskopf-designed course.
+The former PGA Tour player redesigned the North Course at Torrey Pines which hosts one round of the Farmers Insurance Open just as he reworked the Stadium Course at TPC Scottsdale.

 There is no doubt that the Stadium Course is all the better for the fairly significant changes made to it ahead of the 2015 Phoenix Open.
 It is no longer the course that laid down for Phil Mickelson to shoot -28 in 2013.
 Players have to think about their lines thanks to work on the tees and bunkers, and the resurfacing of all the greens has made them genuinely world class, but the course has retained its feel as a genuine stadium course.

 The traditional meaning of a stadium course is that there are viewing areas built around key areas for fans.
 TPC Scottsdale goes a step further with a number of risk/reward holes and a finishing stretch designed to produce swings in momentum and close finishes.
 The par four 17th hole is a perfect example of this.
 The green is drivable but protected by a water hazard to the left.
 In 2020 that hole yielded six eagles and 150 birdies but also 54 bogeys or worse and it always plays a key role in the business end of the tournament.